Monday, July 14, 2008

 These are mostly from our last couple of days on our trip home.

 This is Emily and Andy in front of Graceland.
 It was really surprising to me to see how run down the neighborhood around it was (think red light district).
 And also, the graffitti all over the rock wall in front.
 We were there too late for the official tour (much to my family's delight), but I think that would have been pretty cool.
-Across the street from Graceland is a complex where the Lisa Marie, one of Elvis' two planes are.
-You can tour it, too.

 Included in the complex is a museum of Elvis' cars.